pyrocms/pyrocms-docs/content/concepts/organization.md

 	{{ noparse }}{{ theme:partial name="header" }}{{ /noparse }}

 You can have as many theme partials as you'd like, although they are not necessary.
-They are handy to separate out parts of your site's code.
+They are handy to separate out parts of your site's code to keep things uncluttered.

 ## Page Tools